-Research studies shows more benefits of nursing a baby to sleep than mere sucking and cuddling.
-A research study published in 2009 showed that breastmilk produced in the evening and over the course of the night contains higher level of nucleotides that are associated with sleep in contrast to milk produced in the morning which has stimulating effect (12).
+Research studies show more benefits of nursing a baby to sleep than mere sucking and cuddling.
+A research study published in 2009 showed that breastmilk produced in the evening and throughout the night contains a higher level of nucleotides that are associated with sleep in contrast to milk produced in the morning which has a stimulating effect (12).

-However, there are downside to nursing a baby to sleep on long run.
+However, there is a downside to nursing a baby to sleep in long run.
 If you keep nursing your baby to sleep every night, he might start associating feeding with falling asleep.
-Which means that your baby will want to nurse every time in order to fall asleep as he doesn’t know any other way of falling a sleep.
+This means that your baby will want to nurse every time to fall asleep as he doesn’t know any other way of falling asleep.
 They will also want to nurse when they wake up between sleep cycle.

-This sleep association with feeding continue even when they are toddlers and as they grow older, it becomes increasingly hard to break this association.
+This sleep association with feeding continues even when they are toddlers and as they grow older, it becomes increasingly hard to break this association.

 So, sleep researchers do not recommend nursing a baby to sleep.
 They recommend that babies be put in their bassinet or crib when they are drowsy but awake.

-Research also support this claim.
+Research also supports this claim.
 When babies are put to bed awake, they are more likely to self-soothe when they wake up between sleep cycle (13).

 How to Help Newborn to Sleep without Nursing and Feeding?

-When I wanted to wean my baby from needing to breastfeed to sleep after first 4 weeks, it took a lot of time and there was lot of crying involved.
+When I wanted to wean my baby from needing to breastfeed to sleep after the first 4 weeks, it took a lot of time and there was a lot of crying involved.

 I wish I had known the fundamental of infant sleep and affordable newborn sleep training when I bought my first one home from the hospital.
 It would have made a huge difference in those earlier days when you are sleep deprived the most.

-One such very affordable online newborn sleep course –Baby We’re Home!
-Now Let’s Sleep was recently designed by Andrea De La Torre, a certified sleep consultant and Leisel Teen (creator of the Birth It Up!
-Labor classes and Newborn care class) to deliver the basics of newborn sleep to new or expecting parents of newborn between 0-3 months old.
+Here is an excellent, affordable online Newborn Sleep Course created by Andrea De La Torre, a certified sleep consultant to deliver the basics of newborn sleep to new or expecting parents of newborn between 0-3 months old.